eclipse-opensmartclide/smartclide-context/README.md

 Each datasource entry has the following mandatory attributes

 - id:The unique name of the datasource
 - type:The type of the datasource.
-Possible values are: file, webservice, database
+Possible values are: filesystem, webservice, database, messageBroker
 - monitor:The class of the monitor to be used.
 Possible values are:
     - package de.atb.context.monitoring.monitors.database.DatabaseMonitor
     - package de.atb.context.monitoring.monitors.file.FileSystemMonitor